-We pay benefits using a prepaid Bank of America debit card, a convenient and secure way for you to access your benefits.
+We pay benefits using a prepaid debit card, a convenient and secure way for you to access your benefits.

 Step 1: Check Your Mail

 We want to pay you as quickly as possible after we approve your application.
-To make that happen, you’ll get a Bank of America debit card in the mail before we make a decision.
+To make that happen, you’ll get a Money Network/My Banking Direct prepaid Visa debit card in the mail before we make a decision.
 This way, you’ll have it in hand as soon as benefits are applied to your account.
 The card may not have any funds on it when you receive it.